-- A group registration for daily newspapers, daily newsletters, a group of updates or revisions to a databases database that dodoes not consist predominantly of photographs.
+- A group registration Group registration for daily newspapers, daily newsletters, contributions to periodicals, or databases that do not consist predominantly of photographs.

 - Renewal registrations.

 - GATT registrations.

 - A supplementary registration that corrects or amplifies the information in a renewal registration, a GATT registration, or a registration for a database that does not consist predominantly of photographs.

 - Mask work and vessel design registrations.
+Supplementary registrations.

+- Renewal registrations.

+- GATT registrations.

+- Mask work and vessel design registrations.

-In such cases, the applicant must submit a paper application on these types of paper applications, see Chapter 1400, Sections 1402 Section 1405, 1407.4(B), 1407.7, and 1402.6(B)1408 through 1402.91410.
+In such cases, the applicant must submit a paper application on the appropriate form by mail, courier, or hand delivery.
+For detailed information on these types of paper applications, see Chapter 1400, Sections 1402.4(B) and, 1402.6(B) through 1402.9.